gusanthon/diode-clipper-wdf/README.md

 Diode Clipper circuit & others in examples directory are built with elements from wave digital filter library in wdf.py

-Working on generalizing circuit behavior of wdf's with Circuit.py, a class from which any wave digital circuit built using this library may inherit basic circuit functionalities.
+Working on generalizing circuit behavior of wdf's with Circuit.py, a class from which any wave digital circuit built using this library may inherit basic functionalities.

 ## Usage